 Then, it leads into the canyon’s Supai Group layers of sandstone, limestone, and shale.
 After crossing over the Redwall Bridge and past Roaring Springs and Ribbon Falls, you’ll reach the Inner Gorge.
 Before ending at Phantom Ranch, you’ll stand in awe of the thousand-foot black and grey ancient-colored walls of the Vishnu Schist, or “basement rocks.”

-This trail, while the shorter of them all at only 10 miles, is known for it’s unbelievable and distinct beauty.
+This trail, while the shortest of them all at only 10 miles, is known for its unbelievable and distinct beauty.
 It’s a bit off the beaten path and accessible outside of the park on the Havasupai Indian Reservation.

 Hikers can enjoy a comfortable day hike through Havasu Canyon and soak in the breathtaking views of the turquoise-colored waterfalls known as Havasu Falls.
 This is considered the heart of the Havasupai Tribal Lands.
 Hikers can then spend an unforgettable night at the serene and stunning campground or the Havasupai Lodge.

 Enjoy a birdseye view of the canyon by taking an airplane or helicopter ride.
 You’ll soar above the vastness and have aerial views of the canyon gorges and rock formations, many of which can’t be seen from the ground.
 While it’s the priciest way to see the park, it’s also the quickest and most efficient.